Gsx1992/Travel-Snap/README.md

 ## Website

 A website was also created as part of the project to allow users to share their photos to others.
-[Implementation Document](https://dl.dropboxusercontent.com/u/40807068/glaceyfypreport.docx) includes an example of photos for a specific user(The clustering library used in this project is not updated, while it still works various graphics are broken.
+[Example Map](https://travel-snap.herokuapp.com/map/2CVN7vpEoF) includes an example of photos for a specific user(The clustering library used in this project is not updated, while it still works various graphics are broken.
 To view a cluster simply click the number "15" on the map.